E3SM-Project/ekea/docs/source/commands/mpasocn.rst

 2. run ekea
 --------------------
 Make directory for the kernel generation.
-Or you can specify the output directory using “-o” ekea option.
+Or you can specify the output directory using -o ekea option.
 Run ekea-mpasocn with case directory path and ekea-directed source file path.

         >>> mkdir ocn_gm_kernel